kevmannn/yieldboon/README.md

 In _charting_ the value of a factor (in this case rainfall) over time, what is established is a sense of (temporal) context.
 What is left open is the ability to meaningfully chart some subset of the factors (which determine the success or failure of the crop) against one another.

-This means that given some concern of the user, a subset of factors determined by this concern can be rendered simultaneously so as to uncover meaning with respect to projected success or failure of crop.
+This means that given some concern of the user, a subset of factors determined by this concern can be rendered simultaneously so as to uncover meaning related to projected success or failure of crop.

 ## Focus:
 Frontend